English: BA, BS

 - Creative Writing: The creative writing program gives students exposure to poetry, nonfiction, and creative nonfiction writing and then allows them to specialize in their chosen area(s).
 Through literature and writing courses, students develop critical and cognitive writing skills applicable in numerous professional fields.

-- English Teaching: Students emphasizing in English teaching prepare to teach secondary level English in the public school system.
+- English Teaching or English Teaching Composite: Students emphasizing in English teaching prepare to teach secondary level English in the public school system.
 Students take a wide range of literature, writing, and teaching courses that prepare them to teach language arts in secondary education classrooms.

 - Literature: Literary studies students read, analyze, and research texts and writers in American, British, and other world literatures as well as their cultural contexts.
 Students in literary studies develop critical thinking and communication skills that prepare them for a variety of careers.